anthonykulis/cps206/labs/interfaces/README.md

 ## Grading
 * If your POJO lab is not correct, this lab is not correct.
-You must have a working POJO lab to continue with this.
+You must have a working POJO lab to be graded for this lab.
 * You will be graded on having proper interfaces to describe your actions
 * You will be graded on Interface Segregation Principle.
 * You will be graded on your demonstration of polymorphism via interfaces.